3rd ESA Security Conference

 • Jorge Farré Basurte, Deputy Director, EU Satellite Centre

-• Jakub Ryzenko, Crisis Information Centre, Space Research Centre, Polish Academy of Sciences
+• Jakub Ryzenko, Head, Crisis Information Centre, CBK PAN

 • Ella Carlsson, Director General, Swedish National Space Agency

-• Juan Carlos Cortés Pulido, Director, Spanish Space Agency
+• Juan Carlos Sánchez Delgado, Director of Security and Planning, Spanish Space Agency

 • Laurent Jaffart, Director of Connectivity & Secure Communications, European Space Agency